-If the infestation is of such a size or location that considerable disturbance of the tents is inevitable, it would not be wise to deal with the problem yourself.
+If the infestation is large or in a difficult location, it would not be wise to deal with the problem yourself.

 What if I get a rash?

-Avoidance is far better than cure and following the previous recommendations will help to ensure that you are not affected.
-If you are unfortunate enough to come into contact with the hairs, you can expect a rash together with irritation similar to a severe nettle rash.
-Normally this will give a few hours of localised discomfort, and a warm bath, the application of calamine lotion or antihistamine creams may ease the itching.
-If any other symptoms are experienced or the irritation persists, medical advice should be sought without delay.
+Avoidance is far better than cure and following the previous advice will help to ensure that you are not affected.
+If you are unlucky to come into contact with the hairs, you can expect a rash together with something similar to a severe nettle rash.
+Normally this may give up to a few hours of discomfort, a warm bath, the application of calamine lotion or antihistamine creams may ease the itching.
+If you have any other symptoms or the irritation persists, you should get medical advice without delay.

-If you have an infestation in a tree on which legal restrictions such as a Tree Preservation Order or Conservation Area apply, you are recommended to gain advice from an Arboriculturist prior to undertaking any action.
+If you have an infestation in a tree on which there are legal restrictions such as a Tree Preservation Order or Conservation Area, you are recommended to gain advice from a tree specialist before taking any action.